Tony0724/noovies/README.md

 # noovies

-This is a movie app made using react-native
+This is a movie app made using react-native.

 This app create by create-react-native-app